 WALK: It is also important that you are ambulatory, meaning that you are walking under your own strength.
 During the day, spend 10 minutes every hour engaged in light walking indoors as you recover.

 ACTIVITY:

 WEEKS 1 - 3

-- · For the first 3 weeks post-op, walk as much as you'd like indoors - · Avoid raising your heart rate over 100 or increasing your blood pressure · No sweating - · Do not lift, push or pull anything
+- · For the first 3 weeks post-op, walk as much as you'd like indoors - · Avoid raising your heart rate over 100 or increasing your blood pressure - · No sweating

 WEEKS 3 - 6